karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Agile

-Join Craig, Tony and Renee on a journey through the world of Agile as they look at recent blogs related to Agile, investigate practices and techniques, look at tools and answer your questions.
-The revolutionists focus on not just Agile as it relates to software development but also how it applies to business, transition, culture, people and a whole lot more!
+Join Craig, Tony, and Renee on a journey through the world of Agile as they look at recent blogs related to Agile, investigate practices and techniques, look at tools and answer your questions.
+The revolutionists focus on not just Agile as it relates to software development but also how it applies to business, transition, culture, people, and a whole lot more!

 ### [Scrum Master Toolbox Podcast](http://www.scrum-master-toolbox.com/)

 Topic: Agile

-Every week day, Certified Scrum Master, Agile Coach and business consultant Vasco Duarte interviews Scrum Masters and Agile Coaches from all over the world to get you actionable advice, new tips and tricks, improve your craft as a Scrum Master with daily doses of inspiring conversations with Scrum Masters from the all over the world.
+Every weekday, Certified Scrum Master, Agile Coach, and business consultant Vasco Duarte interviews Scrum Masters and Agile Coaches from all over the world to get you actionable advice, new tips and tricks, improve your craft as a Scrum Master with daily doses of inspiring conversations with Scrum Masters from the all over the world.
 Stay tuned for BONUS episodes when we interview Agile gurus and other thought leaders in the business space to bring you the Agile Business perspective you need to succeed as a Scrum Master.
-Some of the topics we discuss include: Agile Business, Agile...
+Some of the topics we discuss include Agile Business.

 ### [Modern Web](https://modernweb.podbean.com/)